Stressed about your thinning hair? Are you starting to bald already? How would your life be impacted if you have male pattern baldness?

 If you’re wondering what hints are telling you that you’re losing hair, then you got to read through this short infographic and see whether they apply to you.
 Sure, they may not be conclusive, but it can be informative.

-After going through these signs of hair loss, do most of them apply to you?
+After going through these signs of male pattern baldness, do most of them apply to you?
 Or if you already know that you’re balding, what’s next?

 Most people would want to deal with it immediately with treatments.